 Add flour and salt and mix until blended.

 Press through a cookie maker onto an ungreased cookie sheet.

 Bake the cookies at 375°F for 10 to12 minutes.

 Cooking time varies with the type of pan and oven used.
 Also, cookie presses produce varying sizes of cookies, requiring different cooking times.
-Watch them carefully.
+Check on them often.

 Leave the cookies on the pan for three minutes after removing them from the oven.
 Then place them on a wire cooling rack.
 Sprinkle the cookies with icing sugar.
 These cookies can be frozen, but they keep well in a tin for a week.
 After a week, the tin is usually empty.

 A serving of these delightful treats should be about one ounce, but the boy from the Get a Bigger Wagon stories thinks that is completely inadequate.

 Watch me make spritz cookies with my grandchildren HERE.